DorienP/brundage-demo-react/README.md

 Everything is on the App page to reduce abstraction while reviewing.

 Further plans to develop would be:
-- Restructure DOM with Components
+- Restructure DOM with React Components
 - Refactor WET code in the request methods

 ## Available Scripts